 EasyVPN offers advantages over the current Internet VPNs (using IPSec or SSL tunneling protocols) that resellers provide today.
 It is easy to configure and manage.
 It provides network security (by using Openserve’s private IP network) as well as allows resellers to bill for usage.

-Resell DSL is a pure wholesale service and requires a POTS service at the end-user premises.
+Copper Connect is a pure wholesale service and requires a POTS service at the end-user premises.

 The technically comprehensive service means you only need to install, setup and configure a modem to your customer.

 You can rebrand and on-sell it to your customers.
 It offers the customer SLA best-effort service with no SLAs.